 We offer the following services:

-- Special needs helpline: Our team can do everything from assisting with scheduling to making arrangements for personalized requests based on your individual needs or concerns.
+- Disability assistance: Our team can do everything from assisting with scheduling to making arrangements for personalized requests based on your individual needs or concerns.

-- Special needs buddy program: We can assign a “buddy” to help your loved ones when they are in the hospital.
+- Buddy program: We can assign a “buddy” to help your loved ones when they are in the hospital.
 These are volunteers who have been specifically trained to work with people with intellectual disabilities.
-The buddies know how to help special needs patients find appropriate activities, stay with them while their parent or caregiver gets rest and explain what is happening in the hospital.
+The buddies know how to help patients with disabilities find appropriate activities, stay with them while their parent or caregiver gets rest and explain what is happening in the hospital.

-To take advantage of any of these services, please contact us at:
+To take advantage of any of these services, please contact:

 Other useful resources